stela2502/GitLab_on_Ubuntu_16.04_minimal/README.md

 	git -C GitLab_on_Ubuntu_16.04_minimal pull

+Now you only need to

+	make -C GitLab_on_Ubuntu_16.04_minimal

-Afterwards this installation should host a github installation.
+Afterwards this system should host a github installation.

 # Problems: